I am wondering if there are any foods I can eat to support my kidneys, and if there are any foods I should avoid?

 Signs and symptoms of imbalanced kidneys include: kidney stones, incontinence, urinary tract infections, increased urinary frequency, *hematuria (blood in urine), *proteinuria (protein in urine), *edema, *hypertension, *uremia (accumulation of urea), and inflammation of the kidneys.

-The kidneys can be strengthened and supported in a number of ways; however, some of the conditions mentioned above do require *immediate medical attention.
+The kidneys can be supported in a number of ways; however, some of the conditions mentioned above do require *immediate medical attention.

 Butternut Squash Spice Soup is perfect this time of year, with the warming and traditional flavours of cinnamon, ginger, and Garam Masala.